david880110/Citi-Bike-Analytics/README.md

 * As the temperature gets cold as winter begins, people tend not to ride as well because of the lack of comfort individuals face when riding in low temperatures.
 Therefore, at some point the ridership does not grow.
-Therefore, the amount of ridership begins to fall
 ![alt text](https://raw.githubusercontent.com/david880110/Citi-Bike-Analytics/master/image/2017_growth.png)